 Usual info found on custom care labels are proper ways to wash the product whether it should be dry cleaned or can be washed in the washing machine.
 Other info such as ways to avoid discoloration and color bleeds can also be found in custom care labels.

-Chart of Labeling Requirements per Country
+Chart of Labeling Requirements by Country

 Here is a summarized chart of textiles and apparel labeling requirement per country to help you vary the international standards of labeling.
 This chart may not cover all aspects of labeling categories but gives a brief overview of what to expect when it comes to labeling for the listed countries.
 The official legislation can be found here for the US, here for the EU, here for Canada and here for Australia.

 Compliance of clothing label requirements is essential for your wholesale clothing manufacturing business if you really want to push establishing your clothing label.
 It is not advisable to not consider apparel labeling requirements even if your business is only for short term.
 You would not want to have a run-in with law enforcers in case you achieve instant success.